 Once Alma observes the sketches, she is also able to see the demons.
 The aunts brother makes advances towards the woman.
 She tries to escape and the brother is killed in the fray.
 She runs from the house and is snatched up and taken to a ship captain because she is mistaken for a prostitute.
 After that night she goes back home to her aunts and uncles she ends up being pregnant and they make the captain take her with him as he was leaving to America after they collected money from him.
 He thinks he was tricked and makes it hard for the woman.

 She becomes very ill on the ride to America.
 He lived on a plantation of sorts with a woman neighbor he was intimate with.
 The neighbor is very jealous of his wife they were married in a quick ceremony before they left london the thought of the murder of her aunts brother follows her and she believes she is at fault.
 I think there was another character that was rhe brothers accomplice he was a creepy, slight kind of man.
-I hope someone can help me and I get the chance to help someone else!enter site
+I hope someone can help me and I get the chance to help someone else!

 Modern Children's Editions and Adaptations